 It must also be proven the defendant knew that the money was a result of the sales of drugs.

 HS 11370.6 makes it a crime for someone to have possession of drug-related money or to use the money to purchase drugs, even in a situation where the money they were holding came from a legal source.

-To give readers more useful information about possession of drug money, our California criminal defense lawyers are providing a review below.
+To give readers more useful information about possession of drug money, our Los Angeles criminal lawyers are providing a review below.

 Defining Health & Safety Code 11370.6